A First Course in Model Validation and Model Risk Management

 - eBook ISBN:9 7 8 - 0 - 4 4 3 - 3 3 7 4 7 - 5

-A First Course in Model Validation and Model Risk Management explains in step-by-step, practical terms how mathematical models owned by financial institutions are essential to their public (sales, trading, risk management, and internal audit) and private (merger and acquisition, and IPO) activities.
-Like a diverse fleet of cars maintained by a rental car location, a bank must make sure customers can “drive” any of its models in seeking a profit or hedge in a specific financial product.
+A First Course in Model Validation and Model Risk Management offers robust coverage for current and future financial engineers.
+Useful as part of a masters program, for self-study, or as a valuable reference, the textbook explains in step-by-step, practical terms how mathematical models owned by financial institutions are essential to their public activities, including sales, trading, risk management, and internal audits.
+Like a diverse fleet of cars maintained by a rental car location, a bank must make sure customers can "drive" any of its models for a specific financial product.
+The book covers both pricing and risk models.
+Chapters consider modeling basics, marked-to-market and marked-to-model asset classes, market risk, credit risk, portfolio risk, operational risk, capital model risk, and financial crime, along with machine learning/AI.

-- Offers practical instruction in model validation and a model risk management, with clear explanations and practice problems
+- Offers practical concepts for learning model validation and model risk management

-- Teaches how to use machine learning, AI, and Python-based models to assess and manage risk
+- Explains how to use Python-based models to assess and manage model risk

 Advanced undergraduate and graduate students in Finance, Business, and Economics